uvicpraxis/uvicpraxis.github.io/gpms.md

 * Copy-edit the GPMS.
 * Submit the GPMS for HCMC review.
 * Test the GPMS on 75-100 gameplay files in the GPFC.
-* Update the controlled vocabularies after / during testing.
+* Update the controlled vocabularies after/during testing.
 * Release Version 1.0 of the GPMS for non-commercial use and adaptation.
 * Release the GPFC to UVic Media Studies for teaching and research purposes.
-* Test and further apply the GPMS on 150-300 more gampeplay files in the GPFC.
+* Test and further apply the GPMS on 150-300 more gameplay files in the GPFC.
 * Determine whether to publicly release the GPFC or restrict its use to UVic.

 ## Table of Contents